Hemp: Paper

 Hemp paper is a paper consisting exclusively or to a large extent of pulp obtained from fibers of industrial hemp.
 The products are mainly specialty papers such as cigarette paper, banknotes and technical filter papers.
 Compared to wood pulp, hemp pulp offers a four to five times longer fiber, a significantly lower lignin fraction as well as a higher tear resistance and tensile strength.
 However, production costs are about four times higher than for paper from wood, since the infrastructure for using hemp is underdeveloped.
-If the paper industry were to switch from wood to hemp for sourcing its cellulose fibers, the following benefits could be utilized:
+If the paper industry were to switch from wood to hemp for sourcing its cellulose fibers, the following benefits could be gained: